tinaponting/genesis-child-themes/README.md

 * Hello Kate: A common theme for female bloggers*
 * Little: A simpel blogger theme withe a female touch.
 * Blogge:3 rows magazine theme for all stuffs to blog about.
-SEOgen: Magazine or news blogger theme
+* SEOgen: Magazine or news blogger theme
-Lovely: A common theme for female blogger or a man?
+* Lovely: A common theme for female blogger or a man?
+* Accessible pro: Magazine or Blog/ Blog theme, easy to make it your own, With: genesis super customizer or sommething like that.
+* Simply noted: Blog or photo them or both.

 ------------------------------------------
 *